To the Hills

 After he got up I asked how he was feeling.
 “Terrible,” he said, “hurt my wrist.”
 Then he ran up to the car which had pulled aside a few feet ahead on Curtner.

-I was ambivalent about getting more involved because although the driver was at fault, it was the bicyclist who ran into the car.
+I was ambivalent about getting more involved because, although the driver was at fault, it was the bicyclist who ran into the car.

 Circumambulate the city of a dreamy Sabbath afternoon.
 What do you see?–Posted like silent sentinels all around the town, stand thousands upon thousands of mortal men fixed in ocean reveries.